 At the end of July 2023, the tax authorities established ancillary tax liabilities following the payment of additional tax obligations established following the documentary verification for 2017 and 2018 in the amount of RON 154,972,067.
 The Issuer issued a letter of guarantee suspending the obligation to pay this amount until a final settlement of the above-mentioned legal issues is reached.
-The Issuer appealed against the additional tax liabilities claimed by the authorities.
+The Issuer appealed through the preliminary administrative proceedings against the additional tax liabilities claimed by the authorities.